-Juilliard discourages the presence or use of alcohol at School sponsored events.
+Juilliard discourages the presence or use of alcohol at School-sponsored events.
 The School may, however, permit the legal use of alcoholic beverages at School related events that are properly organized and scheduled and do not interfere with academic activities or the normal operations of the School.
-If the event will involve students, permission to provide alcohol must be obtained from the Associate Dean for Student Development or the Assistant Dean of Student Affairs.
+If the event will involve students, the hosting department should schedule a consultation to review School policies with the Dean of Student Development, the Assistant Dean of Student Affairs, or the Office of Special Events

-Any individual, department or group desiring to serve alcohol at a Juilliard event or activity must obtain advance approval and comply with the School's policy for the consumption and service of alcohol.
-The complete policy can be found on the Policies and Consumer Information page of the Juilliard website and is also attached to this document in Appendix A. Failure to comply with the policy may result in disciplinary action, up to and including termination of employment or dismissal from the School
+Any individual, department, or group desiring to serve alcohol at a Juilliard event or activity must submit an alcohol request form and comply with the School's policy for the consumption and service of alcohol.
+The complete policy can be found on the Policies and Consumer Information page of the Juilliard website and is also attached to this document in Appendix A. Failure to comply with the policy may result in disciplinary action, up to and including termination of employment or dismissal from the School.

-For further information and guidance on the policies and procedures related to events with alcohol, please contact the Associate Dean for Student Development, the Assistant Dean of Student Affairs or the Special Events Office.
+For further information and guidance on the policies and procedures related to events with alcohol, please contact the Dean of Student Development, the Assistant Dean of Student Affairs, or the Office of Special Events.